GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Fields

-Fields store data as a multi-dimensional array, and are defined over named dimensions.
-The code snippet below defines two named dimensions, *cell* and *K*, and creates the fields `a` and `b` over them using the `np_as_located_field` helper functon.
-The fields are thus two-dimensional and contain the values 2 and 3 for all entries.
+Fields store data as a multi-dimensional array, and are defined over a set of named dimensions.
+The code snippet below defines two named dimensions, *cell* and *K*, and creates the fields `a` and `b` over their cartesian product using the `np_as_located_field` helper function.
+The fields contain the values 2 for `a` and 3 for `b` for all entries.

 ```{code-cell} ipython3
 CellDim = Dimension("Cell")